-Posted by Alison Arthur on 30 Apr 2018
+Posted by Christian Hibbard and Alison Arthur on 04 Jan 2021

 “Faster payments” is an umbrella term for different payment systems that various entities have launched in support of quicker on-demand payments.
 In this blog post, we’ll outline four of the major systems that have evolved in support of faster payments.

-Last year, The Clearing House (TCH) launched its real-time payments (RTP) system, the first new core payments infrastructure launched in the US in over 40 years.
-RTP is a payment network, or “rail”, that allows businesses and consumers to send, clear, and settle payments instantly.
-The infrastructure is designed with both speed and safety in mind, conforming to consumer protection criteria that help prevent fraud and misuse.
+In 2017, The Clearing House (TCH) launched its real-time payments system, the first new central payments infrastructure launched in the U.S. in over 40 years.
+RTP® is also The Clearing House’s registered trademark for its privately-owned real-time payments network.
+The infrastructure of RTP® is designed with both speed and security in mind, conforming to consumer protection criteria that help prevent fraud and misuse.

 Early Warning Services: Zelle®

 Formerly known as clearXchange, Zelle is a faster payments network, owned by Early Warning Services, that allows users to send money to one another by simply using an email address or a phone number that is linked to their accounts.
 Zelle is accessible from participating banks’ websites, the Zelle app, and other mobile apps.